gormlai/msl2glsl/README.md

 * Bug with insertion of empty statements (;) in if-else after statements blocks
 * Automatically calculate version tag
 * Add support for atan2
+* Fix bug with ; created after statement blocks
+* Deal with incompatibilities such as being able to modify input on msl, but not on glsl